 - Complete any additional scholarship applications.
-In addition to submitting the FAFSA, be sure to submit the GSFAPP to qualify for state aid like the HOPE Scholarship. - Decision time!
-Review your college acceptances, compare financial aid offers and plan visits to where you have been accepted. - Review your family's financial situation and make sure you're planning for the cost of college appropriately.
+In addition to submitting the FAFSA, be sure to submit the GSFAPP to qualify for state aid like the HOPE Scholarship. - Review your family's financial situation and make sure you're planning for the cost of college appropriately.
 Visit the College Money Matters section and net price calculators on GAfutures.org for suggestions.
 The comparison tool at consumerfinance.gov is another helpful resource to compare college costs and financial aid offers. - If you have questions about the aid being offered, contact that college's financial aid office. - When you decide which college to attend, submit any required financial deposits, and confirm housing plans, freshman orientation dates and course registration.
-Also, notify the other colleges you were accepted to and withdraw your application. - After you begin college, you will have access to your My College HOPE Profile allowing you to check your eligibility while in college.
+Also, notify the other colleges you were accepted to and withdraw your application.